ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-v.md

 The third component is known as the HCX Network Extension Virtual Appliance (HCX-NE) and is part of the Network Extension Services.
 The HCX-NE is the VM that allows the extension of on-premises datacenter networks to the {{site.data.keyword.cloud_notm}}.
 The HCX-NE stretches on-premises VLANs or VXLANs.
 Each HCX-NE can stretch up to 4096 VLANs.
 Each HCX-NE, when paired with its on-premises partner can provide up to 1 Gbps per “flow” and up to an aggregate of 4 Gbps per VLAN (or VXLAN).
 Deployment of more HCX-NE appliances is supported if more network throughputs are required.

-As part of this design, the HCX-NE appliance is deployed so that a customer can stretch multiple VLANs and VLXANs into the {{site.data.keyword.cloud_notm}} over the public Internet or through the private network by using Direct Link.
+As part of this design, the HCX-NE appliance is deployed so that you can stretch multiple VLANs and VLXANs into the {{site.data.keyword.cloud_notm}} over the Internet or through the private network by using Direct-Link.
 The sizing specification of the HCX-NE appliance on the {{site.data.keyword.cloud_notm}} is listed in the following table.

 | Component | Configuration |
 |-----------|---------------|